-While the reforms of the 1930s served the economy well for decades, institutional change and the evolution to a fragile system have made many of these outdated; what is needed 'is to put a financial structure in place which is conducive to doing the capital development well' (Minsky, 1991a, p.
-27).
-Minsky argued 'Because some institutions, such as deposit insurance, the savings and loan industry, and a number of the great private banks, that served the economy well during the first two generations after the great depression, seem to have broken down, the need to reform and to reconstitute the financial structure is now on the legislative agenda' (Minsky, 1991a, p.
-3).
-Quick 'policy fixes', however, such as a shift from government-insured bank deposits to private insurance will not do; these assume that market forces are inherently stabilizing, thus, all that is needed is to increase reliance on them.
-Rather, thorough-going reform is required, and no reform can be adopted and then left in place without continual revision that adapts to changing conditions.
+While the reforms of the 1930s served the economy well for decades, institutional change and the evolution to a fragile system have made many of these outdated; what is needed "is to put a financial structure in place which is conducive to doing the capital development well."
+(Minsky 1991a, p.
+27) Minsky argued "Because some institutions, such as deposit insurance, the savings and loan industry, and a number of the great private banks, that served the economy well during the first two generations after the great depression, seem to have broken down, the need to reform and to reconstitute the financial structure is now on the legislative agenda."
+(Minsky 1991a, p.
+3) Quick "policy fixes", however, such as a shift from government-insured bank deposits to private insurance will not do; these assume that market forces are inherently stabilizing, thus, all that is needed is to increase reliance on them.
+Rather, thorough-going reform is required, and no reform can be adopted and then left in place without continual revision to adapt to changing conditions.

-5.3.
-Promotion of Stability, Security and Democracy
+c) Promotion of Stability, Security, and Democracy.

-Thus, while 'The New Deal restructuring of capitalism created institutions which contained uncertainty...[t]he evolution of the economy has decreased the effectiveness of the New Deal reforms and money manager capitalism has radically increased uncertainty.
-The creation of new economic institutions which constrain the impact of uncertainty is necessary' (Minsky, 1996, p.
-4).
-'The aim of policy is to assure that the economic prerequisites for sustaining the civil and civilized standards of an open liberal society exist.
-If amplified, uncertainty and extremes in income maldistribution and social inequalities attenuate the economic underpinnings of democracy, then the market behavior that creates these conditions has to be constrained' (Minsky, 1996, p.
-15).
-He advocated a number of policies that he believed could reduce uncertainty while enhancing stability and democracy in the money manager form of capitalism-support for stronger trade unions; tax incentives to lead firms to offer family-friendly benefits and work arrangements; universal provision of high level health care and education services; full employment, which requires a larger and more innovative government sector; an enhanced minimum wage; an expanded Earned Income Tax Credit; portable pensions; institutional innovations to constrain money managers; a value added tax as a 'backdoor' tariff and export subsidy; and a network of community development banks (Minsky, 1996; Minsky & Whalen, 1996).
+Thus, while "The New Deal restructuring of capitalism created institutions which contained uncertainty...[t]he evolution of the economy has decreased the effectiveness of the New Deal reforms and money manager capitalism has radically increased uncertainty.
+The creation of new economic institutions which constrain the impact of uncertainty is necessary."
+(Minsky 1996b, p.
+4) "The aim of policy is to assure that the economic prerequisites for sustaining the civil and civilized standards of an open liberal society exists.
+If amplified, uncertainty and extremes in income maldistribution and social inequalities attenuate the economic underpinnings of democracy, then the market behavior that creates these conditions have to be constrained."
+(Minsky 1996b, p.
+15) He advocated a number of policies that he believed could reduce uncertainty while enhancing stability and democracy in the "money manager" form of capitalism.
+These included: support for stronger trade unions; tax incentives to lead firms to offer family friendly benefits and work arrangements; universal provision of high level health care and education services; full employment, which requires a larger and more innovative government sector; an enhanced minimum wage; an expanded Earned Income Tax Credit; portable pensions; institutional innovations to constrain money managers; a value added tax as a "backdoor" tariff and export subsidy; and a network of community development banks.
+(Minsky 1996b; Minsky and Whalen 1996)

-Minsky rejected the orthodox belief that government intervention designed to reduce insecurity must necessarily reduce efficiency by providing improper incentives.
-Indeed, he argued that policies to reduce insecurity can actually increase efficiency by creating the confidence necessary to engage in long-range planning.
-Similarly, he argued that workers can choose costly and long-term investments in self-improvement if there is a sufficient degree of secure employment at the end of the road.
+Minsky rejected the orthodox belief that government intervention designed to reduce insecurity must necessarily reduce "efficiency" by providing improper incentives.
+Indeed, he argued that policies to reduce insecurity can actually increase efficiency--by creating the confidence necessary to engage in long-range planning.
+Similarly, he argued that workers can choose costly and long-term "investments" in self-improvement if there is a sufficient degree of secure employment at the end of the road.
 He believed that public-private partnerships are needed to promote science and technological advancement.
-Public infrastructure investment, aided by capital budgeting, is required not only to increase public and private 'efficiency' but also to increase the supply of public goods.
+Public infrastructure investment, aided by capital budgeting, is required not only to increase public and private "efficiency" but also to increase the supply of public goods.